I have received many inquiries about my equipment, influences, personal information, etc. So, I will add this below, if anybody really wants to know:

 I visualize music as abstract sounds, in waves, shapes and colors… like a rainbow oscilloscope.
 Tape editing / manipulation is often used as a compositional tool.
 Sheet music feels a little too rigid to me.
 I will sometimes score parts out on paper, like for percussion instruments.
 Sometimes, I’ll jam riffs onto demos and pick out the best ones later.
 Sometimes, I’ll sing everything a capella, bang on junk, make noises, and interpret it later.
 On rare occasions, I’ve had entire songs pop into my head while I scramble to get it recorded before I forget.

 “Thinking too much can ruin a good time” – D. Boon (Minutemen)

-When I am creating music & art, I probably do my best when my brain is turned off, just mental finger-painting, on “auto-pilot”.
+When I am creating music & art I probably do my best when my brain is just mental finger-painting, on “auto-pilot”.
 Everything that I am doing is sort of revealed to me as I am doing it.
 So, I don’t really know what it is until I am finished.
 Conscious messages don’t work very well for me.
-Stressing-out about money, transportation, food, and living conditions REALLY messes-up my mojo a lot, though.
+Stressing-out about money, transportation, food, and living conditions REALLY destroys my mojo, though.